1952 North Texas State Eagles football team

 The 1952 North Texas State Eagles football team was an American football team that represented North Texas State College (now known as the University of North Texas) during the 1952 college football season as a member of the Gulf Coast Conference.
 In their seventh year under head coach Odus Mitchell, the team compiled a 7–3 record.
+It was the program's first season at the new Eagle Stadium, which would later be renamed Fouts Field.